The Bible Project Daily Podcast

 A critical theme discussed is how modern scepticism and distractions hinder mystical experiences.
 People are so consumed with self-obsession and media distractions these days that they rarely create space for transcendence.
 In contrast, historical mystics dedicated themselves wholly to prayer, fasting, and contemplation, allowing profound encounters with God.

-Jesus Himself invited believers into a mystical relationship, stating, "I am the vine; you are the branches" (John 15:5).
-The episode explores how devotional practices such as prayer, scripture reading, and worship cultivate this relationship, leading to spiritual transformation.
+Jesus Himself invited believers into a mystical relationship, stating, "I am the vine; you are

 Support the show